heera/ninja-tables/readme.txt

 You can export your table in CSV or JSON format and save them in a safe place or you can take your table data and use them in any other program.
 So, your data will always be portable and safe.
 In the same way, You can import any table from CSV, JSON data source.

 = Import Tables from other table Plugins =
-Already using other plugins for tables and have many data with it.
+Already using other plugins for tables and have any data with it.
 We have covered it.
 In this plugin, You can easily import table with data from other Table Plugins like "TablePress".

-= Usage =
+==Usage==
 To show one of your tables in a post, on a page, or in a text widget, just embed the Shortcode [ninja_tables id="TABLE_ID"] into the post/page/text widget, where <TABLE_ID> is the ID of your table (can be found on the “All Tables” screen.)

 = Awesome Support =